 What is the best light color for falling asleep?

-The choice of light color for sleep is crucial as it has a direct impact on our sleep cycle and overall well-being.
+The choice of light color for sleep is crucial as it has a direct impact on our sleep cycle and general well-being.
 The ideal light color for sleep is a warm light with a low color temperature, typically in the range of 2700 to 3000 Kelvin.

-A warm, yellowish light imitates the sunset and signals to the body that it is time to prepare for the night and switch to sleep mode.
+A warm, yellowish light mimics the sunset and signals to the body that it is time to prepare for the night and switch to sleep mode.
 This promotes relaxation and helps you to fall asleep faster and enjoy a deeper, more restful sleep.

 It is also advisable to avoid exposure to strong, bright light and especially blue light as emitted by screens (smartphones, tablets, computers) in the hours before bedtime.